EdwardAngert/coder/docs/README.md

   such as those for monolith or microservice applications.

 - **Easier environment management**
-  - Built-in infrastructure tools such as Terraform, nix, Docker, dev containers, and others make it easier to onboard developers with consistent environments.
+  - Built-in infrastructure tools such as Terraform, nix, Docker, Dev Containers, and others make it easier to onboard developers with consistent environments.

 - **Increased security**
   - Centralize source code and other data onto private servers or cloud services instead of local developer machines.